jkincali/Android-LinearLayout-Parser/README.md

 force the children to redraw themselves.
 Therefore, it is necessary for each child to get a call to postInvalidate.

+There once i was.
+there you were too.

 The ModDataLLParser can be instanciated from an OnCreate method of an Activity.
 It should be done after the view has been initialized (after a call to setContentView).
 A call to the code might look something like the following:

 TableLayout mTableView = (TableLayout) findViewById(R.id.myroottable);